MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/music-on-hold.md

 - Music on Hold is only available when the user is in TeamsOnly mode.

-- If the called Teams user is enabled for Location-Based Routing, Music on Hold cannot be played to the caller.
+- If the called Teams user is enabled for Location-Based Routing, only the standard Music on Hold is played to the caller.

 - Custom Music on Hold is not available for users configured for Shared Line Appearance (delegation) and when Call Park is used.
 The standard Music on Hold will be played.